Share this post!

 Here we provide everything you need to know about reserve funds and reserve fund study.

 As mentioned, a reserve fund is required by all condominiums.
 It is set up as a separate account from the account that provides day to day operating funds for the condominium.
 The account can be held with a bank, loan and trust corporation or credit union.
 The funds help maintain costs associated with repairs outside of the common expenses, ensuring the condo management/board always has enough money to cover major repairs that will arise in the future.
 Without the reserve fund, most condominiums would not be able to cover major renovation and replacement costs.

-The fund receives money from all owners of
+The fund receives money from all owners of the condominium units.

 What is a Reserve Fund Study?